tschuchortdev/cmake_gtest/README.md

 ### `create_test_suite`

 Use this function to create a test suite target from several test targets.
-Unfortunately, it's currently not possible to combine test suites.
+It is even possible to combine other test suite targets into a new test suite, much like you can combine regular library targets in CMake.

 Options:
   - `EXCLUDE_FROM_ALL`: exclude this target from target "all"